How to prepare yourself for death, for the moment when the consciousness leaves the body?

 Stage 1.

-You will lose the ability to control solid parts of the body: your muscle strength will weaken; you will feel sluggish.
+You will lose the ability to control solid parts of the body: your muscle strength will weaken; and you will feel sluggish.
 An upright position won’t be possible to maintain, and everything will fall out of your hands.
-You will have the feeling of falling down even though you will lie down.
+You will have the feeling of falling even though you will lie down.
 You will try holding people and things.
 The ability to move and think clearly will leave.
 You will not be able to concentrate, you will panic.
-You will have delusions, hear unbearable noises.
+You will have delusions, and hear unbearable noises.

 External signs: